Stress, Excitement and Communications

 In each of the reasons I love communications you can find social media.
 The opportunity to work with social media on a daily basis is something that excites me everyday.
 As a relatively new part of the marketing mix, social media is constantly evolving and creating opportunities for people like you and me to capitalize on and learn from.

-However, the battle wages on about who should own social media, advertising or public relations, but with all the changes taking place it is safe to say that working in social media can also stressful, regardless of what industry you want to put it in.
+However, the battle wages on about , advertising or public relations, but with all the changes taking place it is safe to say that working in social media can also stressful, regardless of what industry you want to put it in.
 Personally, I think it depends on the situation and arguing about it only creates more stress.
 Additionally, it accomplishes nothing.
 To make the situation even more dicey, couldn’t you say social media belongs to social media?
 But, I digress, I will save that topic for another post.

 What are some of the reasons you love your job?
 What stresses do you face on a daily basis and how do you deal with them?